SerenityOS/serenity/Documentation/RunningTests.md

 captured.

 To run with CI's TestRunner system server entry, SerenityOS needs booted in self-test mode.
 Running the following shell lines will boot SerenityOS in self-test mode, run tests, and exit.
+Note that CI also sets `panic=shutdown` to terminate qemu;
+the default value `halt` keeps qemu around, which allows you to inspect the state.

 ```sh
 export SERENITY_RUN=ci